-FILING TIP: Visit the Revenue e-Services Center at www.revenue.state.pa.us or call the Department's FACT and Information Line at 1-888-PATAXES (728-2937) and verify your 2007 PA estimated payments and carry-over credit before completing Lines 14, 15, and 16.
+FILING TIP: Visit the Revenue e-Services Center at www.revenue.state.pa.us or call the Department's FACT and Information Line at 1-888-PATAXES (728-2937) and verify your 2008 PA estimated payments and carry-over credit before completing Lines 14, 15, and 16.

 If filing separately with a joint estimated account, the Department may delay one return until the other processes.
-If your estimated payments are not properly posted to your account, request and file Consent to Transfer, Adjust, or Correct PA Estimated Personal Income Tax Account (Form REV-459B).
+If your estimated payments are not properly posted to your account, request and file Form REV-459B.
 Both spouses must sign this form.
 The Department will apply your estimated payments according to your written request.

 LINE 14.
-CREDIT FROM YOUR 2006 PA INCOME TAX RETURN
+CREDIT FROM YOUR 2007 PA INCOME TAX RETURN

-Enter your credit from your 2006 PA tax return.
+Enter your credit from your 2007 PA tax return.

-IMPORTANT: Do not claim the credit if you originally requested the credit be carried over to your 2007 PA estimated account and you subsequently requested a refund, or if you received a refund of your carryover credit from the Department.
-Also, if your account was adjusted by the Department or the Department assessed you for a previous year(s) underpayment, do not claim the credit.
+IMPORTANT: Do not claim the credit if you originally requested the credit be carried over to your 2008 PA estimated account and you subsequently requested a refund, or if you received a refund of your carryover credit from the Department.
+Also, if your account was adjusted by the Department or the Department assessed you for a previous year's underpayment, do not claim the credit.

 LINE 15.
-2007 ESTIMATED INSTALLMENT PAYMENTS
+2008 ESTIMATED INSTALLMENT PAYMENTS

-Enter your total 2007 estimated payments.
-Include your spouse's 2007 estimated payments if filing jointly.
+Enter your total 2008 estimated payments.
+Include your spouse's 2008 estimated payments if filing jointly.
 Do not include any payment of tax due made with a PA tax return.

 LINE 16.
-2007 EXTENSION PAYMENT
+2008 EXTENSION PAYMENT

-Enter the payment you made with your 2007 extension request.
+Enter the payment you made with your 2008 extension request.